The Brewery

 The way we make our beer reflects who we are – it is a blend of our background, aspirations and beliefs.

-There is evidence that ale was produced at Mount Saint Bernard in the nineteenth century, with past visitor’s expressing a liking for the monks ‘table beer’.
-While this recipe is lost to the ages of time, Tynt Meadow is its descendent in spirit.
+Ale was likely brewed at Mount Saint Bernard in the nineteenth century, with visitors praising the monks’ “table beer.”
+Although the original recipe is lost to time, Tynt Meadow carries on its spirit.

-Our brewery is small yet state of the art, supported by a bottling line capable of filling and crowning a total of 2,000 bottles an hour.
-Secondary fermentation occurs on-site in a dedicated, temperature-controlled facility.
-We operate a local delivery service, as well as shipping to distributors in Britain, Europe and North & South America and Asia.
+Our brewery, though small, is state-of-the-art.
+It features a bottling line capable of filling and crowning 2,000 bottles per hour.
+We handle secondary fermentation on-site in a dedicated, temperature-controlled facility.
+We also offer local delivery and ship to distributors across Britain, Europe, North & South America, and Asia.

 Supervised, Sealed & Blessed